Brainstorm123/Urban-Data-Mapping-Class/README.md

  was about following the instructions and choosing the path of visualizing the data.

  The first image below shows the point representation: 311 complaints by descriptor using the categorised feature under symbology.
+The most dominant noise complaint was of loud music/parties (purple dots).
+In the map below, each dot represents a single noise complaint.
  ![](assignment2images/311%20points%20categorised.png)

  The second image shows a graduated map of Manhattan with labels of the count of complaints per NTA code division.